winglang/wing/docs/04-resources/bucket.md

 title: cloud.Bucket
 id: bucket
 description: A built-in resource for handling object storage in the cloud.
-keywords: [Wing reference, Wing language, language, Wing sdk, Wing programming language, secrets]
+keywords: [Wing reference, Wing language, language, Wing sdk, Wing programming language, Object storage, Buckets]
 ---

 The `cloud.Bucket` resource represents a container for storing data in the cloud.